sh3r44z/bossman_speech_assistance/README.md

 ```
 pip install PyAudio
 ```
-###If there is a issue in installing PyAudio use:
-pip install pipwin
+If there is a issue in installing PyAudio use: pip install pipwin <br/>
 pipwin install pyaudio
 ### Voice Commands